pnkraemer/probdiffeq/docs/index.md

 * Filtering, smoothing, and many other backends
 * Custom information operators
 * Physics-enhanced regression
-* Compatibility with other JAX-based libraries such as Optax or Blackjax.
+* Compatibility with other JAX-based libraries such as [Optax](https://optax.readthedocs.io/en/latest/index.html) or [BlackJAX](https://blackjax-devs.github.io/blackjax/).

 and many more.